hyperledger/fabric-chaincode-node/CONTRIBUTING.md

 ## Mechanics of Contributing

-The codebase is maintained in [github](https://github.com/hyperledger/fabric-chaincode-node), with a CI pileline run with [Azure Devlops](https://dev.azure.com/Hyperledger/Fabric-Chaincode-Node/_build?definitionId=33&_a=summary).
+The codebase is maintained in [github](https://github.com/hyperledger/fabric-chaincode-node), with a CI pipeline run with [Azure Devlops](https://dev.azure.com/Hyperledger/Fabric-Chaincode-Node/_build?definitionId=33&_a=summary).
 Issues are handling in [Jira](https://jira.hyperledger.org/issues/?jql=project%20%3D%20FAB%20AND%20component%20%3D%20fabric-chaincode-node)   (please use the component `fabric-chaincode-node` in jira as this is shared project with other Fabric components).